 Replacing amalgam fillings

-Deciding to have your amalgam fillings replaced is your choice and should be made in consultation with your dentist or oral health professional.
-If you are considering having them replaced, it is important you consider the following:
+Deciding to have your amalgam fillings replaced is your choice.
+You should discuss the options with your dentist or other oral health (dental) professional.

 - Replacement can be expensive.

-- Replacing your filling often causes more of the natural tooth to be lost.
+- Replacing a filling often causes more of the natural tooth to be lost.

 - Mercury levels rise in the body immediately after an amalgam filling is replaced, due to handling of the amalgam.

-- During replacement of your amalgam filling, exposure to mercury can be reduced by using a rubber shielding device called a ‘dental dam’.
+- using a rubber shielding device called a ‘dental dam’

-- Dentists or oral health professionals can cut away the amalgam filling rather than drilling it out, which can also help reduce mercury exposure.
+- the oral health professional cutting away the amalgam filling, rather than drilling it out.

 Where to get help